SleepyDude20/Automated-Fake-News-Detection/README.md

 The problem with the label column is it's multi-labeled.
 We will simplify this into a binary-label using the methodology below:

-1. Original = New
-2. True = True
+1. True = True
-3. Mostly-true = True
+2. Mostly-true = True
-4. Half-true = True
+3. Half-true = True
-5. Barely-true = False
+4. Barely-true = False
-6. False = False
+5. False = False
-7. Pants-fire = False
+6. Pants-fire = False

 #### Fake and real news dataset
 Created by Clement Bisaillon the dataset contains 4 variables/columns split True & Fake dataset: